Eating disorders affect diverse range of victims

 “It is important to confront the issue,” she advised.
 “Family and friends must intervene to save the person’s life.”

-Though, because the issues are a sensitive matter, doctors recommend speaking to a therapist before confronting a friend or family member about their disorder.“It is wise for students to consult an advisor or counselor to guide their intervention, as it can be a very difficult interaction,” Baker explained.
+Though, because the issues are a sensitive matter, doctors recommend speaking to a therapist before confronting a friend or family member about their disorder.

 Help with an intervention for a friend or family member can be found at Snow Health Center at Eastern Michigan University.